 The Rochester Beacon interviewed Lovenheim, assistant secretary of public affairs at HHS, to seek her perspective on the media landscape and learn more about the path she pursued to her current position.
 An edited version of that email correspondence appears below.

 ROCHESTER BEACON: You began your journalism career as editor in chief of the Brighton High School Trapezoid.
-What do student journalists learn that help prepare them for professional careers?
+What do student journalists learn that helps prepare them for professional careers?

 SARAH LOVENHEIM: That gig was a labor of love!
 I took the job very seriously.
 As a young journalist, you get to ask tough questions of your school, community and peers.